mjvakili/pmpatchy/revision/answers.md

 for the future because it was more easily dscribed?
 I understand you don't need to do that, just mention it will be presented in future work.

+We have changed it to "it will be presented in future work".

 >Minor bits:

 >Fig 1: mention resolution of ALPT

+We mention the resolution of ALPT in the caption.

 >Fig 2: mention what the vertical lines are

+We expanded the caption to mention that the vertical lines correspond to 68% and 50% confidence intervals of the distributions over the bias parameters of PATCHY.